-8.24.22 Where the risk from abandoned workings is considered significant, the following techniques can be used to prevent danger either alone or in combination:
+8.23.22 Where the risk from abandoned workings is considered significant, the following techniques can be used to prevent danger either alone or in combination:

-- signs to warn people of dangers that are not readily apparent and to advise on suitable precautions; - marked routes to lead people safely through areas of spreading room where there are features that pose a particular risk; and - fencing and/or caps, plugs or grills, installed by the land manager in accordance with relevant statutory obligations. - 8.24.23 Where physical barriers are considered appropriate, they should be designed and installed to ensure that there is no loss to any special heritage interest on the site.
+- signs to warn people of dangers that are not readily apparent and to advise on suitable precautions; - marked routes to lead people safely through areas of spreading room where there are features that pose a particular risk; - fencing and/or caps, plugs or grills, installed by the land manager in accordance with relevant statutory obligations102. - 8.23.23 Where physical barriers are considered appropriate, they should be designed and installed to ensure that there is no loss to any special heritage interest on the site.
 At entrances to sites which are known to be used by bats, grilles must be used rather than caps or plugs to enable ingress and egress by the bats.
-Directions to restrict or exclude access - 8.24.24 For abandoned workings, directions will not normally be necessary to prevent danger unless: - the danger is significant and not readily apparent to the visitor; and - informal management measures are not being taken to reduce the risk, or we conclude that they are likely to be insufficient to reduce it to an acceptable level; and - physically securing the hazard would place a significant new cost on the occupier - over and above what may already be required of him in law - or have an unacceptable effect on the landscape or on features of heritage or nature conservation value.